-486 volunteers took part in the second study.
-267 males and 219 females, aged between 18 and 69 (mean of 26.89).
-For 266 participants English was their first language.
-None of the participants that took part in the first study took part in this second one.
-Fifty of these participants omitted ratings on one or more of the dimensions and thus were not included in the analyses.
+Participants.
+In total, 486 volunteers took part in the second study: 267 males and 219 females, aged between 18 and 69 years (mean: 26.89 years).
+For 266 participants, English was their first language.
+None of the participants who took part in the first study took part in this second one.
+Fifty of these participants omitted ratings on one or more of the dimensions and were not included in the analyses.
 Thus, 436 participants provided ratings and were included in the analysis.
-These participants had a mean age of 26.85 (ranging between 18 and 69); 243 had a first language of English.
-222 participants were allocated to the small object room and 214 allocated to the large object room.
-An a priori power analysis with GPower for the between-participants and within-participants interaction suggested that 314 participants would be required (suggested power of 0.8, $\alpha$ =0.05 and a medium effect size).
-A post hoc power analysis using GPower suggests that the current study has a power of 0.93.
+These participants had a mean age of 26.85 years (ranging between 18 and 69 years); 243 had a first language of English.
+Of the participants, 222 were allocated to the small object room and 214 to the large object room.
+An a priori power analysis with GPower for the between-participants and within-participants interaction suggested that 314 participants would be required (suggested power of .8, $\alpha = .05$, and a medium effect size).
+A post hoc power analysis using GPower suggests that the current study has a power of .93.

 The experiment was carried out according to our institution guidelines for ethical issues and in accordance with The Code of Ethics of the World Medical Association (Declaration of Helsinki).
 Informed consent was obtained from participants.